-- 331. If no response or representation is received within 28 days, the RSA automatically creates a Notice of decision to register letter.
-The Application team creates the Notice of decision letter and certificate, and then sends them to the applicant by recorded delivery. - 332.
-Where the overall Registration decision is set to 'Refuse registration', the Senior HMI, Social Care must sign off and record the reason in the Reason for refusal box.
+- 327. Where the overall Registration decision is set to 'Refuse registration', the Regulatory Inspection Manager must sign off and record the reason in the Reason for refusal box.
 This creates a task for the Application team to send out the NOP to refuse (SCL450).
-The Reason for refusal in the text box will populate into the NOP. - 333.
+The Reason for refusal in the text box will populate into the NOP. - 328.
 The Application team send the NOP to refuse to the applicant by recorded delivery with a copy of the How to make representations and appeals leaflet.
-If the applicant chooses to make representations against the NOP to refuse, refer them to the representation and appeals process.
-If no response or written representations are received within 28 days, the RSA automatically creates a Notice of decision to refuse letter (SCL451).
+If the applicant chooses to make representations against the NOP to refuse, refer them to the representation and appeals process.55 If no response or written representations are received within 28 days, the RSA automatically creates a Notice of decision to refuse letter (SCL451).
 The Application team create the letter and send it to the applicant by recorded delivery.

-&lt;sup>55 How to make representations and appeals (110041), Ofsted, 2011; www.ofsted.gov.uk/resources/110041.
+55 How to make representations and appeals (110041), Ofsted, 2013; www.ofsted.gov.uk/resources/how-make-representations-and-appeals.